Mallick17/Semi-Automated-Deployment-with-Jenkins-Docker-and-Ansible/README.md

-# Deploy a finance.war file using Jenkins, Ansible, Docker, and Tomcat to set up a web application accessible through a public IP and port.
+# Deploy a finance.war file using Jenkins, Docker, and Tomcat to set up a web application accessible through a public IP and port.
 ### Overview
-This project demonstrates the deployment of a finance.war web application using Jenkins, Docker, Tomcat, and Ansible.
+This project demonstrates the deployment of a finance.war web application using Jenkins, Docker, & Tomcat.
 The application is built and packaged in Jenkins, deployed using Docker, and hosted on a Tomcat server.
 The deployed application is accessible via a public IP and port.
 # Steps for Deployment
 ## 1. Install Required Tools
 As the `root` user: